-THE LION-WATCH THIS STAR ROARS!!!!
+THE LION-READ HOW THIS OFF-BROADWAY STAR ROARS!!!!

 Benjamin: Hello N’Kenge, Hello world of the internet.